Azure/data-api-builder/docs/internals/README.md

 #### Setting up Role and Actions

-dab allows us to specify role and actions for every entity using the --permission option. permissions can only be specified with add/update command.
+dab allows us to specify roles and actions for every entity using the `--permission` option.
+Permissions can only be specified with the add/update commands.
 ```
 dab add <<enity_name>> --source <<xxx>> --permissions "<<role>>:<<actions>>" --fields.include <<a,b,c>> --fields.exclude <<x,y,z>>
 ```